-

 But how easy is it for medical cannabis patients to purchase marijuana while traveling?

-• And in states where adult-use cannabis is legal, medical patients can access the state’s recreational market.
+- And in states where adult-use cannabis is legal, medical patients can access the state’s recreational market, though costs may be higher than for in-state medical cannabis patients.

 It’s important to remember that your out-of-state medical cannabis card is not going to protect you from legal action in states that do not have reciprocity laws.
 It also goes without saying that a medical cannabis card will not do anything for you in states without medical cannabis programs.